aglantzrbc/sql-challenge/README.md

 ### 1. PROJECT DESCRIPTION

-In this project, we were tasked with helping a fictional company begin a research project about people whom the company employed during the 1980s and 1990s using archival .csv files from that period.
+In this project, the author was tasked with helping a fictional company begin a research project about people whom the company employed during the 1980s and 1990s using archival .csv files from that period.
 It proceeded in three stages: **Data Modeling**, **Data Engineering**, and **Data Analysis**.

 - **Data Modeling**